What is the Cryosphere?

 Coastal erosion reveals the extent of ice-rich permafrost underlying the active layer on the Arctic Coastal Plain in the Teshekpuk Lake Special Area of the National Petroleum Reserve, Alaska. — Credit: Brandt Meixell, US Geological Survey

 When water turns into ice in soil, it becomes frozen ground.
-Permafrost is ground that has been below 0 °C (32 °F) for at least two years—perennially frozen ground.
+Permafrost is ground that has been below 0 °C (32 °F) for at least two years.
 It consists of soil, gravel, and sand, usually bound together by ice.
 If the ground freezes seasonally, thawing at least once within a two-year period, it is not considered permafrost.
 Instead, it is simply called frozen ground.

 1. More than half of all the land in the Northern Hemisphere freezes and thaws every year.
 Frozen ground can be found in high elevations, as well as parts of the Arctic and Antarctic.

-3. Permafrost is found in areas where temperatures rarely rise above freezing, like the Arctic or Antarctic.
+3. Permafrost is generally found where the annual average temperature is below freezing.
 In the Arctic, regions like Greenland, the US state of Alaska, Russia, China, and Eastern Europe contain permafrost.
+Permafrost is also found in high mountain areas and the Tibetan Plateau.

 5. Many roads, buildings, dams, or other structures have been built on top of permafrost.
 As the Earth warms, permafrost thaws, causing the ground to deform—sometimes causing considerable damage to these structures.